xigxog/kubefox/docs/reference/kit/go/kit.md

     // Route registers an EventHandler for the specified rule.
 If an incoming
     // Event matches the rule the Broker will route it to the Component and Kit
     // will call the EventHandler.
+Routes must be registered before calling
+    // Start().
     //
     // Rules are written in a simple predicate based language that matches parts
     // of an Event.
 Some predicates accept inputs which should be surrounded